MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-changes.md

 ---

-# Overview
+# Breaking Changes

-This article defines what constitutes a breaking change in new versions of Data API builder.
-Data API builder is currently in **Public Preview**.
+To prioritize security, enhance features, and maintain code quality, new versions of our software might include breaking changes.
+While we strive to minimize these changes through careful architectural choices, they can still occur.
+In such cases, we make it a priority to announce them and provide possible solutions.

 > [!IMPORTANT]
 > We may make changes without prior notice if the change is considered non-breaking, or if it is a breaking change being made to address critical product bugs or legal, security, or privacy concerns.

-## Definition of a breaking change
+## What is a breaking change?

-A *breaking change* is a change that requires you to make changes to your application in order to avoid disruption.
+A breaking change is a modification that could necessitate adjustments to your application to prevent disruptions.
+In Data API builder, breaking changes can include alterations to REST API contracts, GraphQL schema generation, and other elements that impact compatibility and functionality.

+### Breaking change examples

-The following changes are considered breaking changes to the Data API builder engine:
+The following examples are a *non-exhaustive* list of breaking changes to Data API builder:

-- REST API contract changes
+1. REST API contract modifications
-- GraphQL schema generation changes
+2. Alterations in GraphQL schema generation
-- Changes that affect backwards compatibility
+3. Changes affecting backwards compatibility
-- Removing or renaming APIs or API parameters
+4. Removal or renaming of APIs or parameters
-- Changes in Error Codes
+5. Changes in error codes
-- Changes to the intended functionality of permission definitions
+6. Adjustments to permission definition functionality
-- Removal of an allowed parameter, request field, or response field
+7. Removal of allowed parameters, request fields, or response fields
-- Addition of a required parameter or request field without default values
+8. Addition of mandatory parameters or request fields without default values
-- Changes to the intended functionality of an API endpoint. _For example, if a DELETE request (REST) or delete mutation (GraphQL) previously used to archive the resource but now hard deletes the resource._
-- Introduction of a new validation for request content

-The following changes are considered breaking changes to Data API builder's runtime configuration file:

-- New required fields in the configuration file
-- Introduction of a new validation
+9. Modifications to intended API endpoint functionality

 ## Definition of a non-breaking change

-A *non-breaking* change is a change that you can adapt to at your own discretion and pace without disruption.
-In most cases, we'll' communicate non-breaking changes after they're' already made.
-Ensure that your application is designed to be able to handle the following types of non-breaking changes without prior notice:
+A **non-breaking change** refers to a change that can be integrated into your application without causing disruption.
+We typically communicate non-breaking changes after they have already been implemented.
+Your application should be designed to handle these changes without prior notice.

-> [!WARNING]
-> Changes you make to your database may result in a newly generated representation of your database in the REST and GraphQL endpoints.
-Database changes are not considered breaking changes in Data API builder.
+### Non-Breaking Change Examples

-The following changes are considered non-breaking changes to the Data API builder engine:
+The following examples are a *non-exhaustive* list of non-breaking changes to Data API builder:

-- Addition of new endpoints (e.g. `/graphql`, `/api`, `/swagger`, and `/openapi`)
+1. Introduction of new endpoints
-- Addition of new methods to existing endpoints
+2. Addition of methods to existing endpoints
-- Addition of new fields in the following scenarios:
+3. Incorporation of new fields in responses and requests
-  - New fields in responses
-  - New optional request fields or parameters
-  - New required request fields that have default values
-  - New optional properties in the runtime configuration
-- Addition of a new value returned for an existing text field
-- Changes to the order of fields returned within a response
+4. Adjustments to field order within responses
-- Addition of an optional request header
+5. Introduction of optional request headers
-- Removal of redundant request header
-- Changes to the length of data returned within a field
-- Changes to the overall response size
+6. Changes to data length and response size
-- Changes to error messages. _We don't recommend parsing error messages to perform business logic.
-Instead, you should only rely on HTTP response codes and error codes._
+7. Alterations to error messages and codes
-- Fixes to HTTP response codes and error codes from incorrect code to correct code
+8. Fixes to HTTP response codes
-- Extra metadata included in the generated OpenAPI document.
+9. Additional metadata in generated OpenAPI documents

-The following changes are considered non-breaking changes to Data API builder's runtime configuration file:

-- New optional properties in the configuration file

-## Change Notifications
+## How Do We Communicate Breaking Changes?

-We make every effort to give timely notification of breaking changes.
-Breaking change notifications can be found in the release notes of Data API builder releases on GitHub and on the breaking changes list article.
+We make it a priority to inform you promptly about breaking changes.
+You can find breaking change notifications in the release notes of Data API builder releases on GitHub, as well as in the dedicated [breaking changes list article](./breaking-change-list.md).